 The undergraduate program in psychology is a dynamic, integrative, student-centered program that is characterized by both an academic and service orientation.
 The program, in terms of its academic emphasis, provides students with rigorous academic training as a means of preparing them for graduate careers.
 In terms of its service orientation, the program is geared towards training students for entry into various occupational areas including mental health, human and social resources, institutional assessment, biological sciences, computer programming and educational services.
 The mission of the Psychology program then is twofold: 1) to prepare students for entry into the graduate school of their choice and 2) to prepare students for B.A. level employment.

-The program goals are to ensure that students:
+The program goal are to: